databrary/www/databrary/input/pages/about/mission.md

 Sharing video poses additional hurdles.
 Video often contains information about the identities of people, research participants and bystanders alike.
 Videos may be altered to make it hard to identify individuals, but this reduces the value of the recordings to others.

+## Principles of Informed Consent Extend to Identifiable Data
+Databrary aims to enable researchers to share their findings with other scientists and the community at-large while protecting the privacy of individuals who participate in research.

 # Extending the 'Zone of Trust'

 # Walled Garden

 ## What data are shared?